Rogue Trooper (film)

-Rogue Trooper is an upcoming adult animated military science fiction film based on the 2000 AD comic strip of the same name created by Gerry Finley-Day and Dave Gibbons.
+Rogue Trooper is a 2026 British adult animated military science fiction film based on the 2000 AD comic strip of the same name created by Gerry Finley-Day and Dave Gibbons.
 The film was produced, written, and directed by Duncan Jones.
-It stars Aneurin Barnard as the eponymous character, with Hayley Atwell, Jack Lowden, Daryl McCormack, Reece Shearsmith, Matt Berry, Asa Butterfield, Jemaine Clement, and Sean Bean in supporting roles.
+It stars Aneurin Barnard as the titular character, with Hayley Atwell, Jack Lowden, Daryl McCormack, Reece Shearsmith, Matt Berry, Asa Butterfield, Jemaine Clement and Sean Bean in supporting roles.

 Premise

 "Rogue Trooper tells the story of 19, a 'Genetic Infantryman,' who finds himself the sole-survivor of an invasion force.
 Desperate to track down the traitor who sold him and his comrades out, the super soldier is accompanied by three killed-in-action squad mates, whose personalities have been stored in his gun, helmet and rucksack."